lmouline/greycat/doc/tasks/README.md

 ).execute(g, null);
 ```

-Without black magic, action are just chained by `.` as any fluent DSL an inital action can be transparently build using a global static import.
+Without black magic, actions are just chained by `.` as any fluent DSL an initial action can be transparently built using a global static import.

 ```java
 import static org.mwg.task.Actions.*;